bytecodealliance/component-docs/component-model/src/language-support/importing-and-reusing-components/javascript.md

 Restated, **WIT and the Component Model enable WebAssembly to *compose***.
 This means we can build on top of functionality that already exists and `export` *new* functionality that depends on existing functionality.

-Let's say in addition to eversing the string (in the previous example), we want to build shared functionality that *also* upper-cases the text it receives.
+Let's say in addition to reversing the string (in the previous example), we want to build shared functionality that *also* upper-cases the text it receives.

 We can reuse the reversing functionality *and* export a new interface which enables us to reverse and upper-case.